 Thank you for your interest in partnering with National Stroke Association, the only national nonprofit organization in the U.S. that focuses 100 percent of its efforts on stroke—the fourth leading cause of death in the country.
 National Stroke Association’s mission is to reduce the incidence and impact of stroke by developing compelling education and programs focused on prevention, treatment, rehabilitation and support for all impacted by stroke.

-Cause marketing support has grown enormously in the last two decades as companies, nonprofits and constituents from employees and suppliers to retailers and consumers continue to react positively to the outcomes and benefits of joint business collaboration.
+Corporate Social Responsibility (CSR), including cause marketing support, has grown enormously in the last two decades as companies, nonprofits and constituents from employees and suppliers to retailers and consumers continue to react positively to the outcomes and benefits of joint business collaboration.
 National Stroke Association enthusiastically welcomes the opportunity to explore and cultivate corporate relationships that will meet your business objectives and advance our mission.
 We strive to enter into only those corporate relationships that are respectful of the rules and regulations required by those that we serve and are able to provide funding that is unbiased, ethical and consistent with our mission and goals.
-While National Stroke Association provides a variety of turn-key cause marketing programs, we also welcome your ideas for custom program collaborations.
+While National Stroke Association provides a variety of CSR opportunities, including turn-key cause marketing programs, we also welcome your ideas for custom collaborations.

 If your organization meets the below minimum requirements, please complete this form to provide more information about your proposed program and desired outcomes.

 Any organization and its products or services interested in entering into a partnership with National Stroke Association should embody or promote the following core values: